Gward2489/guitarPricer/ReadMe.md

 ```
 1. You will need to obtain an ebay API KEY.
 2. You will need a google firebase account, with email auth enabled.
-3. Ensure you have a npm installed on your machine.
+3. Ensure you have npm installed on your machine.
 4. Clone the project and run npm install
 5. Copy the app.config.exmaple into a file called app.config.js
 6. Insert your key and auth info into the config file.